Ngā āraitanga ki te oranga ngākau

 Child Poverty Monitor

 The high rates of child poverty in Aotearoa hold us back from achieving good wellbeing for all mokopuna.
-The Office has published the annual Child Poverty Monitor since 2013 to measure rates of hardship and advocate for us to set a better course for the future.
+The Office of the Children's Commissioner has published the annual Child Poverty Monitor since 2013 to measure rates of hardship and advocate for us to set a better course for the future.
 The Monitor is made in partnership with the JR McKenzie Trust and Otago University.
 It tracks changes in how many children live in poverty on a range of measures, and how poverty impacts their lives.
+Note the below link opens a new website.